lorini/aliaas/README.md

 Description
 -----------

 ALiaaS is an home automation project.
 It will considerate each house's element as a service provider.
+More information (in french) at http://www.aliaas.fr/

 Technologies
 ------------